Identification schemes

 Remember that \( (a_{M},c,z_{M}) \) (the output of \( M \)) must have the same distribution as \( (a,b,z) \) (the output of the real protocol between Peggy and Victor):

-• \( a \) and \( a_{M} \): In \( M \) is \( a_{M} \) a random integer and in the real protocol is \( a = r^{2} \: mod \: n \) also a random integer because \( r \) is a random integer.
+• \( a \) and \( a_{M} \): In \( M \), \( a_{M} \) is a random integer, and in the real protocol, \( a = r^{2} \: mod \: n \) is also a random integer because \( r \) is chosen at random.

-• \( b \) and \( c \): In the real protocol is \( b \) chosen randomly and \( M \) rewind Victor if \( c \neq b \), i.e. \( c \) is also chosen randomly.
+• \( b \) and \( c \): In the real protocol, \( b \) is chosen randomly, and \( M \) rewinds Victor if \( c \neq b \), so \( c \) is also random.

-• \( z \) and \( z_{M} \): Because of the random integer \( r \) are both \( z_{M} = r \cdot x^{c} \: mod \: n \) in \( M \) and \( z = x^{b} \cdot r \: mod \: n \) in the real protocol random integers.
+• \( z \) and \( z_{M} \): Because of the random integer \( r \), both \( z_{M} = r \cdot x^{c} \: mod \: n \) in \( M \) and \( z = x^{b} \cdot r \: mod \: n \) in the real protocol are random integers.

 The protocol